huang96169/huang96169.github.io/_fieldwork/fieldwork-1.md

 ---

  We are using ADCP (Accoustic Doppler Current Profiler) to measure river discharge, bathymetry, and flow velocity.
- This photo was taken during a test run on FIU campus with student and postdoc from another lab.
-We are comparing the data collected from our lab's ADCP and that from another lab with different settings.
+ This photo was taken during a test run on FIU campus with Olu, who is a PhD student at another lab led by Dr. Scinto.
+We are comparing the data collected from our lab's ADCP and that from Dr. Scinto's lab with different system settings.